Kaduna Anti-Preaching Law: A Regulatory Misstep

 By Sam Amadi

 The proposed Kaduna State law on religion is generating huge controversy.
 This is to be expected.
-Any law that tries to regulate the exercise of religion in a society with a deep religious consciousness, like Nigeria, is bound to generate strong disputation.
+According to my friend, a Overland Park family lawyer, any law that tries to regulate the exercise of religion in a society with a deep religious consciousness, like Nigeria, is bound to generate strong disputation.
 This is more so in an environment of distrust, discredit and distemper.

 As expected, people have taken different positions for and against the law without reading it.
 The typical Nigerian pastime of taking strong positions without the assistance of facts and logic is enhanced in the era of instantaneous communication through tweets or blogs.
 So, we blow hot and dusty airs and befog our way through the challenge.